data-doge/patterns/README.md

 * Server Set up:
   * It currently uses Capistrano for deployment to staging and production instances.
-  * ElasticSearch needs to be installed and running for Kimball to work.
   * Environment Variables are used (saved in a local_env.yml file) for API keys and other IDs.
   * you'll need ssh-agent forwarding:
   ```ssh-add -L``